 System settings let you define certain settings for the Episerver CMS installation, for instance, to activate globalization, change the error handling, and configure version management of content.

 |This is the path to the CSS file that controls the appearance of the rich-text editor.
 This could be the same, or a similar, CSS file as the site uses for styling content so that the editors get the same look and feel as the site when editing content.
 It is also possible to set other CSS files for different editors on the website.
 This is a dynamic property that can be changed in the edit view.|

 |Maximum number of versions||Specify the number of previously-published versions of content items (for example, pages or blocks) that are stored.
 The currently-published version and draft versions are not counted.

 For example, if you enter 3, Episerver CMS stores three previously-published versions.
 If that is the case for a content item and you publish a new version, the oldest version is removed.

 Default value is 20 versions.

-This field is ignored if the Unlimited versions or Disable deletion of content versions box is selected.
+If the Unlimited versions or Disable deletion of content versions box is checked, this field is ignored.

 If you check this, the value in the Maximum number of versions field is ignored.